endeavouros-team/EndeavourOS-Development/README.md

 ## EndeavourOS installer

 EndeavourOS is mainly developing a bootable Live-ISO.
-Using calamares installer framework to get an Archbased system installed.
+Using calamares installer framework to get an Archbased Desktop installed.

 ## Contribute to Development